operas-eu/metrics_portal/src/pages/Docs/markdown/identifier-translation-service.en-GB.md

 - You may of course use whatever port you like, and/or use a proxy server (e.g. nginx) to handle the API endpoint.
 - The `db` volume ensure the contents of the database persist when restarting/deleting the container.
 - In this example we use two sets of configuration files, one with database credentials shared with both containers, the other one with API configuration only available to the API container.
 You may use a single file with all environment variables.
+- For development purposes you can disable the JWT check applying this line under the environment section: `- JWT_DISABLED=true`.

 ## API Structure